Giovan Battista di Crollalanza

 Giovan Battista di Crollalanza (19 May 1819 – 8 March 1892) was an Italian writer.
 From 1841 he published works on many topics and in several genres, among them histories, plays and poetry.
 From the 1870s he wrote only on heraldry.

+The son of Pietro di Crollalanza, originally from Chiavenna, he was born into an old Milanese family and was a teacher in various high schools.
+He founded the 'Principe Umberto' boarding school in Carpi and was later headmaster of the national boarding school in Imola.
+He is remembered for founding the Accademia italiana d'araldica, later Regia Accademia Araldica Italiana, in Pisa, at the beginning of 1875 year.

+His printed works made him famous and placed him among the world's leading scholars of heraldry and genealogy of all times.
+From the second marriage of G.B. di Crollalanza to Teresa Zoli, Goffredo was born in 1855 in Fermo, who succeeded his father as director of the journals.

+He is buried in the Suburban Cemetery of Pisa.

 His Giornale araldico-genealogico-diplomatico, a monthly periodical of heraldry, started publication in 1873, and ceased only in 1905.
-His Annuario della nobiltà italiana ("yearbook of the Italian nobility"), a genealogical almanach of Italian noble families and the first of its kind in the new Kingdom of Italy, started publication in 1879; as with the Giornale, his sons, first Goffredo, later Aldo, took over publication after his death.
+His Annuario della Nobiltà Italiana ("yearbook of the Italian nobility"), a genealogical almanach of Italian noble families and the first of its kind in the new Kingdom of Italy, started publication in 1879; as with the Giornale, his sons, first Goffredo, later Aldo, took over publication after his death.

-His last and major work was the Dizionario storico-blasonico delle famiglie nobili e notabili italiane estinte e fiorenti, a heraldic-historical dictionary of the Italian nobility.
+His last work was the Dizionario storico-blasonico delle famiglie nobili e notabili italiane estinte e fiorenti, a heraldic-historical dictionary of the Italian nobility.
 It was published in Pisa in three volumes between 1886 and 1890.

+His major work is the "Annuario della Nobiltà italiana".
+The "Annuario della Nobiltà italiana" (Yearbook of the Italian Nobility) is a periodical publication dedicated to updating the registration status of Italian families recognised as noble or notable (lines historically possessing a coat of arms and with vita more nobilium) in the Kingdom of Italy and the pre-unitary old italian States.